ximeng96/Quadratic-programming-method-for-vehicle-trajectory-correcting-and-smoothing-from-noisy-data/README.md

-# A quadratic programming method for correcting and smoothing vehicle trajectories from noisy data
+# Two-step quadratic programming for physically meaningful smoothing of longitudinal vehicle trajectory
 ## Package requirements
+### Packages required for codes
 - Pandas
 - Numpy
 - Cvxpy
 - Gurobi
+- Matplotlib
+- Seaborn
+### Packages required for showing slides version
+- RISE

-The codes for replicating the numerical applications in the paper are provided in folder 'codes'.
+The codes for replicating the numerical applications in the paper are provided in the folder 'codes'.

-Processed data are accessible at
+Input NGSIM data are accessible in the folder 'datasets', and highD datasets can be accessed at https://www.highd-dataset.com/ upon request.